We love the authentic feel of Kitich Camp Mathews Forest. And it really is one of the best options in Kenya for walking safari!

 - The camp offers cultural visits too, in the form of excursions to the nearby village of Ngalai to see the market and the school.

-- Guiding standards from Kitich Camp Matthews Forest really are first rate – the guides know the forest intimately and their enthusiasm shines through!
+- Guiding standards from Kitich Camp Mathews Forest really are first-rate – the guides know the forest intimately and their enthusiasm shines through!

 *This property is unfenced and located in a wildlife area, so large and potentially dangerous animals do pass through.
 If you opt to stay here, always be alert when walking around the camp and request for a member of staff to escort you if you have any concerns.
 Any guest is escorted after dark as a matter of course.